akellermann97/brot-dev/content/posts/iphone-11-review/index.md

 - Inconsistent Quality Throughout The Years
 - Pricey

-I'd give the app itself a 8.1/10, some really unique features (e.g. AI upscaling, instant RAW edits, waveforms), I think the design is one of the best out there, and the experience is quite delightful.
+I'd give the app itself an 8.1/10, some really unique features (e.g. AI upscaling, instant RAW edits, waveforms), I think the design is one of the best out there, and the experience is quite delightful.
 But unless you're serious about taking photos on a phone, I wouldn't recommend it because of its subscription model.

 On newer iPhones (such as the iPhone 15 Pro), you can shoot proRAW straight from the native camera app.
 You could only do this from the iPhone 12 series onward, and you can't shoot regular RAW from this app, so you'll need to download a third-party app to cover that.

 ## Closing Thoughts
 Cameras on Phones have officially gotten good.
 They've been good since around the iPhone 6S, and have only improved year after year.
 Whatever phone you have, iPhone or Android, don't let the fact that you kept your other camera at home stop you from taking that shot.
 I haven't owned a Pixel but I've seen what they're capable of, Samsung phones too.
 They're all really good.
 Some really interesting stuff has come out with Xiaomi and OnePlus, who are partnering with Leica and Hasselblad respectively.
-Hopefully one day in the future I get around to playing around with those phones so I can test out their capabilities first hand.
+Hopefully one day in the future I get around to playing around with those phones so I can test out their capabilities firsthand.

-Embrace the all-auto life with your phone, let the camera do the thinking for you and trust in the algorithms.
+Embrace the all-auto life with your phone, let the camera do the thinking for you, and trust in the algorithms.
 Or switch to Raw and edit them later.
 It's important to study and understand the characteristics of your phone and its cameras to best use them.
 Experiment and see how you like the results of SOOC vs RAW in different conditions.
-Just as an example, in low light with this phone, I would shoot nightmode vs RAW since high ISO performance means I'll be happier with a final result with shooting in nightmode.
+Just as an example, in low light with this phone, I would shoot night mode vs RAW since high ISO performance means I'll be happier with a final result with shooting in night mode.

 Grow comfortable shooting with your phone, especially if it keeps you in a scene, or if a moment if fleeting.

 [^1]: https://www.nasdaq.com/articles/bite-of-the-big-apple:-iphone-secures-top-spot-in-2023-global-smartphone-shipments-beats
-[^2]: Deep Fusion is one of Apple's marketing terms for an algorithm that looks to preserve details in areas of high-contrast, like sweaters.
+[^2]: Deep Fusion is one of Apple's marketing terms for an algorithm that looks to preserve details in areas of high contrast, like sweaters.
 See: https://www.rittmuller.com/blog/2019/10/15/going-deep-fusion